GregRos/Imms/README.md

 HashMap<TKey,TValue>
 --------------------
 A fast key-value map that uses equality semantics, rather than comparison semantics.
-This data structure needs more work.
+This data structure needs more work, although it is currently functional.
 Interface
 ===================
 The library provides a fairly uniform interface in the style of `C#`.
 Examples of methods are `AddLast, AddFirst, Take, Skip, Split,DropLast,DropFirst` and properties: `First, Last, Count, ...`.
 The data structures do not implement any particular interfaces at this time, besides `IEnumerable<int>`.